Skip to main content

 Ford Motor Co.
 (Ford, Lincoln)

-Ford makes vehicles worldwide, with most U.S. models coming from plants in the U.S., Canada, Mexico and Turkey.
-The company has the largest U.S. manufacturing base of any brand but uses many parts that would be subject to the imported auto parts tariff.
+Despite Ford advertising itself as the “most American” carmaker in the country, with the most U.S. models coming from U.S. plants, it still expects the tariff on imported vehicles and parts to add $1.5 billion to its operating costs this year.
+Expect small price hikes on most Ford and Lincoln vehicles starting in the second half of the year, with the first on a trio of popular Ford models, recently announced.
+While the company has the largest U.S. manufacturing base of any brand, it also makes cars and trucks in Canada, Mexico and Turkey and uses many parts subject to the imported auto parts tariff.
 In late March, it said it had more than two months’ stock of vehicles unaffected by the tariffs.

 Ford’s initial response to the tariffs was to promote itself and its vehicles as “From America.
 For America” and offer employee discount pricing on many models.

-CEO Jim Farley said in February 2025 that Trump’s tariffs would sow chaos but said in a television interview recently that Ford could withstand the impact of the taxes and might even gain some customers because of them.
+CEO Jim Farley said in February 2025 that Trump’s tariffs would sow chaos, but later, in an interview in early April, said that Ford could withstand the impact of the taxes and might even gain some customers because of them.

-Lincoln: Lincoln is offering its employee discount to all customers through June 2, 2025, except for the U.S.-built Lincoln Navigator.
+Lincoln: Lincoln is offering its employee discount to all customers through July 6, 2025, except for the U.S.-built Lincoln Navigator.
 Lincoln’s midsize Nautilus SUV is built in China.
+Price hikes of 1% to 1.5% are now expected sometime in the second half of 2025.

 General Motors (Buick, Cadillac, Chevrolet, GMC)

-In an email response to our inquiry, the company referred to a comment CEO Mary Barra made while announcing earnings recently: "With respect to possible tariffs, we are working across our supply chain, logistics network, and assembly plants so that we are prepared to mitigate near-term impacts.
+The profit warning counters an earlier email response to our inquiry about tariff impacts.
+At that time, the company referred to a comment Barra made while announcing 2024 earnings: "With respect to possible tariffs, we are working across our supply chain, logistics network, and assembly plants so that we are prepared to mitigate near-term impacts.
 Many of these actions are no cost or low cost" to GM.

-GM said it complies with the U.S.-Mexico-Canada trade agreement, which calls for a minimum of 75% domestic parts content.
-The tariff on imports would apply — for GM and other automakers with North American production — only to the value of a vehicle's content that originated outside of the U.S., Canada or Mexico.
+GM said it complies with USMCA, which calls for a minimum of 75% domestic parts content.
+The tariff on imports would apply — for GM and other automakers with North American production — only to the value of vehicles or parts content that originated outside of the U.S., Canada or Mexico.

 As for GM's individual brands: